-The Pulex Irritans or human fleas, despite their name, are normally associated with many other mammals like skunks, foxes, coyotes etc. The human fleas have a life cycle similar to dog and cat fleas; they are capable of laying up to 400 eggs under favorable conditions.
+Despite their name, Pulex Irritans or human fleas are normally associated with many other mammals like skunks, foxes, coyotes etc. Human fleas have a life cycle that is similar to dog and cat fleas; they are capable of laying up to 400 eggs under favorable conditions.

 When it needs to feed, the adult Pulex Irritans is found on the host’s body.
 It prefers temperate, tropical and terrestrial habitats.

-The life cycle of human fleas consists of eggs, larvae and pupa and these are commonly seen in human homes along with the adult fleas.
+The life cycle of human fleas consists of eggs, larvae and pupa and these are commonly seen inside homes along with the adult fleas.

-Human fleas are more or less similar to dog and cat fleas in physical description: The female Pulex Irritans is 2.5 to 3.5mm long while the males measure 2 to 2.5 mm but have complex genitalia.
+Human fleas are more or less similar to dog and cat fleas in physical appearance: The female Pulex Irritans is 2.5 to 3.5 mm long while the males measure 2 to 2.5 mm but have complex genitalia.
 The bodies, in either case, are reddish brown or rust colored, wingless and laterally compressed.
 They have 6 legs and mouthparts that are equipped for sucking and biting.